LavanyaAN21/Wedding-Management-System/README.md

 # Wedding Management System

-Welcome to the Wedding Management System!
+Welcome to the **Wedding Management System**!
 This project provides an all-in-one platform for planning and managing weddings efficiently.
 Designed for couples, vendors, and planners, it streamlines the entire process with an easy-to-use web-based solution.

+---

 ## 🚀 Features